MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/MEASUREMENT/README.md

 - https://github.com/OHDSI/CommonDataModel/wiki/MEASUREMENT

 # Source Tables

 - when measures are mapped to standard concepts (SMOMED) measurement_concept_id != 0
   you may use the non-omop mimic itemid
 - else measurement_concept_id = 0 and you have to select measures with non-omop mimic itemid

 ## charteevents

+- rows in error have not been exported from mimic

 ## labevents